 Along with signal re-timing, it is recommend that the City implement pedestrian countdown signals, allowing pedestrians to know the amount of time they have to cross the street.
 Pedestrian countdown signals provide a clear countdown of the number of seconds before traffic changes and typically flash a caution signal to discourage walkers from entering an intersection when there is not enough time to cross.
-Shortening the crossing distance at intersections also aids pedestrians in crossing an intersection.
+Shortening the crossing distance at intersections also aids pedestrians in crossing an intersection by decreasing the distance that they have to cross in the intersection.